NFIBrokerage/harness/README.md

 > N.B. harness is just a concept for now

-Harness simplifies writing tiny isolated services by dynamically generating unecssary boilerplate files.
+It's hard to describe exactly what harness is for.
+Here's a couple of good

-Whoa that's a lotta words.
-Can you gimme the tl;dr?
+taglines:

-Sure!
-Harness lets you version your practices.
+- harness simplifies writing tiny isolated services by dynamically generating unecessary boilerplate files

-...
+- harness makes it easy to version your practice

-What, not enough?
-Lemme try again.
+- harness lets you make a library out of anything!

 ## Rationale